MaterialLaw

 keywordThe @Function

-keyword introduces the C++ code computing the value a the material property.
+keyword introduces the C++ code computing

 Note: the default output is called res

 .
-This is changed by the @Output
+This is changed

 keyword.

-Although most interfaces use double for floatting point operations, this may not be always the case.
+this may not be always the case.
 A special typedef

-named real
+named

 is thus introduced by the interfaces.
-We advice the user to use this typedef
+We advice the

-to define their local variables.
+to define their local

 @Function

-{const real C0 = 575.57;
+const real C0 = 575.57;

 const real C1 = -21094.;

-Cp = C0+C1/T; }
+= C0+C1/T;

 @Import